-Dissertation chair: Melanie Otis
+Dissertation chair: Dr. Melanie Otis

 Current Position: Faculty at Eastern Kentucky University

 Squicciarini, L. M. (2014).
-Teaching with Awareness.
+Teaching with awareness.
 Perspectives on Social Work Journal, 10(2), 13-19.

-- Squicciarini, L. M. (2014, January).
+Squicciarini, L. M. (2014, January).
 Therapist characteristics’ effect on attrition.
-Presentation at the meeting of Society for Social Work and Research, San Antonio, TX.
+Presentation at the meeting of Society for Social Work and Research.
+San Antonio, TX.

-Cohen, D., & Squicciarini, L. M. (February, 2013).
+Cohen, D., & Squicciarini, L. M. (2013, February).
 Nothing is as good as a good process: Lessons learned from a county collaborative to improve access to behavioral health services for child welfare involved caregivers.
 Presentation at the meeting of Children’s Mental Health Research and Policy Conference, Tampa, FL.

-- Squicciarini, L. M., & Cohen, D. (October, 2012).
+Squicciarini, L. M., & Cohen, D. (2012, October).
 Provider perspective of the need for early child mental health services in a rural setting.
-Presentation at the meeting of American Evaluation Association, Minneapolis, MN.
+Presentation American Evaluation Association meeting.
+Minneapolis, MN.